- Water Pokemon are strong against Ground, Rock, and Fire, while being weak to Grass and Electric-type.

 Water-Type Pokemon Weaknesses

-While I don’t know why the grass type is the weakness of water Pokemon, I do understand that electricity is a solid conductor through water.
-Hence, it makes sense for water-type monsters to fumble big when fighting someone like a Voltrob or Pikachu because they will get an electricity shock from their water attacks.
+While I don’t know why the grass type is their weakness, I do understand that electricity is a solid conductor through water.
+Hence, it makes sense for water-type monsters to fumble big when fighting someone like a Voltorb or Pikachu because they will get an electricity shock from their water attacks.

 Water-Type Pokemon Resistance

-Unlike its strengths and weaknesses, these Pokemon have had their resistance change twice throughout the generations.
-So, if you plan on playing the first-generation game and the second-generation game onwards, you must require two instances of resistance change.
+Water Pokemon resist Steel, Fire, Water, and Ice-type attacks, meaning they’ll take half the normal damage from the resisted types.
+They have had their resistance change twice throughout the generations.
+So, if you plan on playing the first-generation game and the second-generation game onwards, you will require two instances of resistance change.

 Best Counters for Water-Type Pokemon